 They cannot help with:

 - equipment or apps your phone or broadband company does not endorse, eg your own modem, band expander, games you download from an app store.

 - indirect losses, eg compensation for lost time or wages during dispute resolution, lost files, missed phone calls.

 TDR will ask you to talk to your phone or internet provider before taking up the complaint.
 You and your provider have up to six weeks to sort out the issue before TDR steps in.

 If you need help with developing or writing a complaint contact TDR first.
 TDR can offer advice before you talk to your phone or internet provider, eg what you may be able to expect, what to say.
 They may also take action if you are having problems getting in touch with your provider.

-TDR can look at complaints which involve losses up to $15,000 or less.
+TDR can look at complaints about its members, involving losses up to $15,000 or less.
 This includes compensation for direct loss, eg your time without a service, hardware replacement or repair costs.